seanpm2001/apollo-link-prismic/README.md

 `apollo-link-prismic` can now be used throughout your app.

-**Note**: If the polyfill does not work after importing in your app's entry file, try the alternative ["Flexible" set up method described in `react-native-url-polyfill`'s](https://github.com/charpeni/react-native-url-polyfill#option-2-flexible).
+**Note**: If the polyfill does not work after importing in your app's entry file, try the alternative ["Flexible" set up method described in `react-native-url-polyfill`'s documentation](https://github.com/charpeni/react-native-url-polyfill#option-2-flexible).